MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/itemmodelview.md

 ```
 {{</highlight>}}

-You can see that the above Python code uses a field *selection* that contains the ID of the selected item in our table.
+You can see that the above Python code uses a field <field>selection</field> that contains the ID of the selected item in our table.
 We have to add this *Field* to our *.script* file, too.

 {{< highlight filename="MyItemModelView.script" >}}
 ```Stan